Eco-friendly concrete - what does that mean?

 As a social impact business, it is our mission to not only reduce harm to vulnerable populations and our planet but to actively improve the way we do things.
 And that starts with sourcing our raw materials.

 Replacing cement with more sustainable options is a great start and alternatives for sand need to be taken into consideration as well.
 Until recently, low quality sand did not have many applications.
-Our patent-pending technology makes it possible to have an engineered sand product that contains low quality sand, reclaimed waste material, and renewable additives that together act like regular ‘angular’ construction sand.
+Our patent-pending technology makes it possible to have a concrete product that contains low quality sand, reclaimed waste material, and renewable additives that together act like regular ‘angular’ construction sand.

 A combination of all of this creates a truly eco-friendly concrete – from the source.